 And that wasn't the biggest incognito of all.
 I had never moved countries on my own without anyone coming with me.
 This was probably by far the biggest jump in the dark I could ever have done.
 The night before moving day I couldn't sleep.
 First and foremost, I was nervous about finding my accommodation.
 Would I have a roof over my head that night?
 Of course I had signed up for it and my contract was all good and ready, but knowing me and my ability to orient myself, I was even nervous about actually finding the place on the map.
 I did, of course, and that night I did have a room to live in.
 I was also nervous about the loneliness; would I meet people with whom I could get along?
 I was mentally preparing myself to be self-standing and more independent, without having to rely on others to take the initiative for exploring places, plan trips and just generally doing things on my own.
 So, why am I going on about all these fears?
 Shouldn't I be encouraging people to go on exchange?
-It is precisely because of this fear of the unknown that indeed, yes I would and facilities, but strangely enough, when I hear recommend this to anyone.
-I don't claim to varying opinions from other students, my buildbe the first, nor the last person to have expeing seems to be the most comfortable to live in. rienced this, but as someone who has never lived more than a train ride away from 3.
-My floor mates and I became a family.
-This was home, to me this could be the equivalent of going on something else I had not expected at all, as most a spontaneous backpacking trip on the other side of the world.
-The completely new environment, atmoother students who live in different complexes barely even talk to their neighbours.
-Here, on the sphere, and change of routine ended up being truly other hand, our floor gets absolutely along, and worth all the times spent mulling over what could we have become a pretty close bunch.
-When on have been in anticipation of the trip.
-Also, all the one occasion I lost my room keys, the others gave time spent on paperwork for the motivation letter, me clothes and bed sheets.
-When on another oc-Erasmus scholarship, housing contract, learncasion I fell in the Baltic Sea, I was -yet again- giving agreement etc. was but a small price to pay for the immensely rewarding experience. en dry clothes in order not to die of hypothermia.
+It is precisely because of this fear of the unknown that indeed, yes I would recommend this to anyone.
+I don't claim to be the first, nor the last person to have experienced this, but as someone who has never lived more than a train ride away from home, to me this could be the equivalent of going on a spontaneous backpacking trip on the other side of the world.
+The completely new environment, atmosphere, and change of routine ended up being truly worth all the times spent mulling over what could have been in anticipation of the trip.
+Also, all the time spent on paperwork for the motivation letter, Erasmus scholarship, housing contract, learning agreement etc. was but a small price to pay for the immensely rewarding experience.

-The fears that accompanied me throughout 4.
-The Swedish are super open to internationals.
-I the initial part of the journey ended up loosening joined a choir in which 80% of the members are Swedtheir grip on my expectations, and to this day, about ish, and it's just remarkable how welcoming they are a month and a half in the exchange, I am still astounded at how smoothly things worked out despite to newbies learning about the language, integratthe first few days of integration into the new couning and taking part in their traditions.
-In this short time, I learned more Swedish songs than I have try.
-In fact, I feel like I had an incredible bout of luck learned in Dutch in seven years of living in the Nethwhen it came to settling into Swedish society.
-So, as erlands.
-It motivated me to learn Swedish for extra a concluding section to this reflection, here are five things I was unusually lucky with, and which credit, and not miss this opportunity while here. extinguished all the initial doubts forming 5.
-My courses are really intriguing.
-I'll admit I do in my mind, not just with this exchange, but not spend as much time studying as I do in Amwith facing an unknown journey in general
+The fears that accompanied me throughout the initial part of the journey ended up loosening their grip on my expectations, and to this day, about a month and a half in the exchange, I am still astounded at how smoothly things worked out despite the first few days of integration into the new country.
+In fact, I feel like I had an incredible bout of luck when it came to settling into Swedish society.
+So, as a concluding section to this reflection, here are five things I was unusually lucky with, and which extinguished all the initial doubts forming in my mind, not just with this exchange, but with facing an unknown journey in general

-1. Sweden is a beautiful country.
+- 1. Sweden is a beautiful country.
 The more I explore Uppsala, Stockholm, and the natural beauties of this place, the more I realize why it is my first choice to begin with.
-I find myself identifying with the atmosphere, the greenery, and the small student city lifestyle that surrounds me every day.

-2. The accommodation ended up being better than I expected.
-I was faced with having to choose from a series of student complexes around Uppsala, varying in distance from the centre, price
+I find myself identifying with the atmosphere, the greenery, and the small student city lifestyle that surrounds me every day. - 2.
+The accommodation ended up being better than I expected.
+I was faced with having to choose from a series of student complexes around Uppsala, varying in distance from the centre, price and facilities, but strangely enough, when I hear varying opinions from other students, my building seems to be the most comfortable to live in.